A savings waterfall is a tool to help investors prioritize savings goals and allocate funds appropriately.

 You can see some of the math of how this works in “Q&A: Should I Get a Car Loan To Stay Invested?”

-These are our priorities of where to put your money.
+These are our generic savings priorities.
 If you have access to a type of account which we did not include in this list, send us a message on our Contact Form and we will consider including it in next year’s priorities.

 If you’d like more support or customized advice, then you may appreciate our ongoing investment management and financial planning services.